 During his homily/eulogy, Fr.
 Tim Shannon indicated that Mark was baptized in the Spirit 52 years ago.
 Moving to Steubenville over 30 years ago for the Charismatic Renewal, Mark was an active member of the Community of God’s Love.
 Passionate about sharing the love of Christ and the joy of living life in the Holy Spirit, Mark was a presence in the community and nationally through his work at the University.
 Always evangelizing, always full of joy, and always smiling.
 While Mark will be missed, his legacy is significant, centered on his family, second only to Jesus Christ and His Holy Spirit.

 I thank God for Mark, not only for his witness and example, not just for all the work he did at the University as my predecessor…but also because of the impact he had on my journey.
 Had Mark not sent that email on April 25, 2012, I wouldn’t be at Franciscan University.
 Had we not talked that day and he so encouraged me, I may not have applied for the job that I’ve had now for 10 years.

 Mark talking to Mark on the Feast Day of St. Mark, when Mark was on his way to talk to his therapist about career and ministry.
 You can’t make this stuff up.
 No coincidences, no mistakes.
 Everything happens for a reason, all as per God’s grand plan.
 Thank you, Mark!!
 Praise God!!!

 Please see this video for an interview Mark gave not long ago on suffering.

-As always, please feel free to contact me at [email protected] with questions, comments, concerns, challenges, or prayer requests.
+As always, please email me at Mark@MarkJosephMinistries.com with questions, concerns, comments, or prayer requests.